-i Deloitte is forecasting a 4 to 4.5 percent increase in 2014 holiday sales compared with 2013.
-Retail sales between November 2013 and January 2014 (not seasonally adjusted and excluding automotive and gasoline) totaled $944 billion according to the U.S. Commerce Department.
+Deloitte is forecasting a 4 to 4.5 percent increase in 2017 holiday sales compared with 2016.
+Retail sales between November 2016 and January 2017 (seasonally adjusted and excluding automotive and gasoline) grew 3.6 percent and totaled $1.0 trillion according to the U.S. Commerce Department.

 Deloitte is forecasting an 18 to 21 percent increase in 2017 e-commerce sales compared with 2016.
 E-commerce sales between November 2016 and January 2017 (seasonally adjusted and excluding gasoline stations, motor vehicles and parts dealers and food services) grew 14.3 percent totaling $93.8 billion.

 Deloitte provides industry-leading audit, consulting, tax and advisory services to many of the world’s most admired brands, including 80 percent of the Fortune 500 and more than 6,000 private and middle market companies.
 Our people work across more than 20 industry sectors to deliver measurable and lasting results that help reinforce public trust in our capital markets, inspire clients to make their most challenging business decisions with confidence, and help lead the way toward a stronger economy and a healthy society.